 In this guide we’re going to dig into the basics of content marketing to get you started on solid ground!

 Part 1: Content Marketing Basics

-According to the Content Marketing Institute, it’s a strategic marketing approach focused on creating and distributing valuable, relevant and consistent “content” (any kind of media really, from tweets and blogs, to video and ezine articles) that attracts and retains a clearly defined audience.
-And, ultimately to drive profitable customer action.
+According to the Content Marketing Institute, content marketing is a strategic marketing approach that focuses on creating and distributing valuable, relevant and consistent “content” (articles, tweets, blogs, videos—any type of media, really) to attract and retain a clearly-defined audience.

+Forming content based on common questions is a great approach to content marketing.
 What are the FAQs in your niche?
-These could range from basic questions like,
+These could range from basic things like,

 “How much does [x] product cost?”